zmknox/zmknox.github.io/_posts/2020-08-17-what-if-developer-id-came-to-ios.md

 ![Installing my app AnotherLens via the web](/resources/developer-id/ad-hoc-install.png){: .iphone-image .mx-auto .d-block }
 ###### How installing Ad-Hoc apps works today.
 I tried it!

 If we're opening this up more broadly, however, we should expand on this functionality.
-Turn that simple pop up into a modal sheet including some more detailled text and possibly even some developer information to show who is distributing it.
+Turn that simple pop up into a modal sheet including some more detailed text and possibly even some developer information to show who is distributing it.

 ![Concept image showing my proposed new modal for installing an app from Safari](/resources/developer-id/developer-id-install-concept.png){: .iphone-image .mx-auto .d-block }
 ###### Concept for app installation with Safari

 I would also force any call to open an install link to first bring Safari to the foreground.
 This makes sure that if you press "Cancel", you're in a known trusted app[^4].
 Apps providing third-party stores or options to update would still be able to link to install manifests, but you would need to go through Safari first.

-#### 5. No App Store Nicities
+#### 5. No App Store Niceties

 Developers must provide their own payment systems, their own validation checks, and their own update check mechanisms.
 They would not be able to use Apple's In-App Purchase system, the App Store's automatic updates, or StoreKit's receipt validation.